10 Signs You Need a Website Revamp

 - Have you updated your website in the last 3 years?

-Malicious hackers or legitimate companies may try to trick your users into disclosing too much personal information.
-Some companies may even find a way to embed their advertisements into your page.
-If your website has an outdated version of HTTP, customers will see a “Not Secure” warning at the top of the page and will likely feel uncomfortable buying anything from you.
+Plus, if your website has an outdated version of HTTP, customers will see a “Not Secure” warning at the top of the page.
+They will likely feel uncomfortable staying on your website, let alone buying anything from you.